-PSY 144 Human Growth and Development (3 cr.)
+PSY/EDU 144 Human Growth and Development (3 cr.)

 The study of physical, social, emotional, and intellectual development from conception to the end of life.
 The concepts, theories, and determinants in the various periods of development are studied.
+Emphasis is given to understanding behavior and thinking during childhood and adolescence.
 Emphasis is given to guiding during childhood and adolescence.
 Observations of human developmental behavior are required.